 Data protection when using Gen AI

-Be mindful of data privacy when inputting your own work, the work of others, or information about others into GenAI tools.
 Tools like ChatGPT may store the content you enter and use it to help improve the model.
-This means anything you paste in — including essay drafts, interview transcripts, or personal data — could be retained or processed beyond your control.
+This means anything you paste in could be retained or processed beyond your control, including:

 TIP: ChatGPT allows you to disable content sharing by turning off ‘Improve the model for everyone’ in Settings.
-However, this is not a substitute for full institutional data protection.
+However, this isn't a substitute for full institutional data protection.

 Use Copilot where possible, through your University of Salford Microsoft 365 account in Microsoft Edge.
 Copilot: